Training at the Movies Part 1: What can Patrick Swayze teach us about manners?

 Although, a two-minute clip seems to be a small part of the reportedly $35 million project, “Road House” did seem to be an effective attention-getter in a session that included lectures “so boring that many cops have been falling asleep in their seats.”

 Needless to say, using movie clips is a well-established instructional method.
 Just take a look at trainingwithmovies.com or even the Christian-focused wingclips.com.
-Yet like any instructional device, movie clips need to match the audience need and training objective.
+Like any instructional device, movie clips need to match the audience need and training objective.

 An article in the journal Literature and the Arts in Medical Education states that well-chosen movie clips “provide a quick and direct teaching scenario in which specific scenes point out important issues.”
 In fact, the authors suggest using primarily American movies “since they tend to tell stories in a straightforward and uncomplicated manner” (Blasco, Moreto, Roncoletta, Levites, Janaudis, 2008).
 It seems NYPD made a good choice — you can’t get much more straightforward and uncomplicated than “Road House.”